Well, I Thought I Had an Original Idea…

 This may be a DUMB question, but how do you do the reply thing to comments?

-12 Decorchick!
 July 2, 2010 at 2:36 pm

 Haha thanks!
-I think it’s a Wordpress thing?
+I think it’s a WordPress thing?

-13 Tbird@Nestled In Rosenberg July 2, 2010 at 11:21 am
+July 2, 2010 at 11:21 am

 You crack me up!
 Your project came out really cute and I bet it looks super cute in your masterbath! :)

-14 Decorchick!
 July 2, 2010 at 2:38 pm

 Thanks T.Bird. :)

-15 GloriaVincent July 2, 2010 at 11:43 am
+July 2, 2010 at 11:43 am

 Hello!
 Thank you for your comment on my post and becoming a Follower!
 Much appreciated!
 And even though you might not have been the ‘original’ creator of your soap pump, I still think you did a great job!
 Have a great weekend!